 Presentation on the topic of Karelia.
-Presentation on the theme of traveling to the country of Karelia School uniform in Karelia
+Presentation on the topic of traveling to the country of Karelia.
+School uniforms in Karelia.

 1 slide

-The Republic of Karelia is the land of lakes and rivers!
-Completed by: student of MAOU lyceum No. 21 4 "B" class Orchikova Tatiana Class teacher: Naumycheva Lyubov Vitalievna
+The Republic of Karelia is a land of lakes and rivers!
+Completed by: student of MAOU Lyceum No. 21 4 “B” class Tatyana Orchikova Classroom teacher: Naumycheva Lyubov Vitalievna

 2 slide

-Have you been to Karelia, Where the grasses spread like a carpet, And where the lakes turn blue in the distance, Shimmering with silver.
-Where the waves of the boundless Ladoga are flying to the shore in bulk, The waterfalls tell us about unsolved mysteries.
+Have you been to Karelia, where the grass spreads like a carpet, and where the lakes turn blue in the distance, shimmering with silver.
+Where the waves of endless Ladoga fly to the shore in bulk, About unsolved mysteries The waterfalls tell us.
 Where the bronze pines stood like an impenetrable wall...
 Have you ever been to Karelia?
-Not?
+No?
 So travel with me!
 I.I.
 Shishkin.
 Balaam.
 A.I.
 Kuindzhi.
 Ladoga lake.

 3 slide

-The Republic of Karelia is located in the northwestern part of Russia, in the taiga - a zone of coniferous forests.
-The western side of Karelia on the border of the Russian Federation and Finland.
-In the east, Karelia borders on the Arkhangelsk region, in the south - on the Vologda and Leningrad regions, in the north - on the Murmansk region.
+The Republic of Karelia is located in the northwestern part of Russia, in the taiga zone coniferous forests.
+Western side of Karelia on the border Russian Federation and Finland.
+In the east, Karelia borders on the Arkhangelsk region, in the south - on the Vologda and Leningrad regions, in the north - with the Murmansk region.
 It is washed by the White Sea in the northeast.

 4 slide

 Flag of the Republic of Karelia The flag of the Republic of Karelia consists of three equal horizontal stripes - red, blue and green.
-The red color in it symbolizes the spilled blood, Blue - the Karelian rivers and lakes, Green - the forests of Karelia.
+The red color in it symbolizes shed blood, Blue - Karelian rivers and lakes, Green - the forests of Karelia.

 5 slide

-Coat of arms of Karelia The coat of arms of the Republic of Karelia is a shield of the Varangian type.
-Against the background of the flag of Karelia, an angry, black bear standing in profile is depicted.
+Coat of arms of Karelia The coat of arms of the Republic of Karelia is a Varangian type shield.
+Against the background of the flag of Karelia there is an angry black bear standing in profile.
 The golden frame of the shield is an image of spruce and pine.
-At the top of the shield is an eight-pointed golden star, symbolizing eternity, prosperity and happiness.
+At the top of the shield is an eight-pointed gold star, symbolizing eternity, prosperity and happiness.

 6 slide

 Anthem of the Republic of Karelia Composer: A. Beloborodov.
-Authors of the text: Armas Mishin and Ivan Kostin Native land - Karelia!
-Ancient wise land.
-Fraternal tribes are one family, Karelia!
+Authors of the text: Armas Mishin and Ivan Kostin Our native land is Karelia!
+An ancient wise land.
+Brotherly tribes are one family, Karelia!
 Ring, lakes, and sing, taiga!
 Native land, you are dear to me.
-High on your hills I stand And I sing a song for your glory.
-Native land - Karelia!
-You are forever given to me by fate.
-Hello forever, my country, Karelia!
-Heroes of epics among the forests and mountains They still live on our land.
-Go, song!
-Kantele, sing louder In the name of the holy Karelian land!
-Native land - Karelia!
-Runes and epics melody alive.
+I stand high on your hills and sing a song in your glory.
+Our native land is Karelia!
+Fate has given you to me forever.
+Hello for centuries, my country, Karelia!
+The heroes of epics among the forests and mountains still live on our land.
+Leisya, song!
+Kantele, sing louder in the name of the holy Karelian land!
+Our native land is Karelia!
+The rune and epic chant are alive.
 I see your radiant dawn, Karelia!
 I see your radiant dawn, Karelia!

 7 slide